gitctrlx/JetYOLO/README.md

 > - The top-left corner shows the total count of pedestrians and vehicles that have passed.
 > - At the center is a boundary detection box; vehicles crossing this area are highlighted with a red bounding box.

+Upon running the application, you can view the output stream on players like [VLC](https://www.videolan.org/vlc/) by entering: `rtsp://[IP address of the device running the application]:8554/ds-test`.
+This allows you to see:

+> **Note：**The streamed video output can be viewed on any device within the same local network.

 ![image-20240326181100263](./assets/image-20240326181100263.png)

 #### Multi-Stream Application:

 This application extends the capabilities of the single-stream inference application to support simultaneous processing and analysis of multiple video streams.
 It enables efficient monitoring and boundary detection for individuals and vehicles across several feeds, leveraging NVIDIA DeepStream for optimized performance.

+This example is based on the `app/ds_yolo_tracker` directory, showcasing its processing pipeline as illustrated below:

 ![](./assets/ds_track_app_multi_pipe.png)